Purdue-CS193/lab-1-lu656/index.md

+# Edwin Lu's first CS193 Lab

+### Favorite things about CS193

+- Once a week
+- Clear expectations
+- I thought this was Consumer Science

 ## Welcome to GitHub Pages

   You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.